DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-apply-again-iteration.md

   }
 }) }}

+13 out of 13 participants found and ticked the checkbox to mark the tasks as complete without any issues.

 ### Distinguishing between tasks that are ‘not started’ and ‘in progress’

 At the moment, tasks have 2 states: incomplete and completed.
 But this doesn’t accurately reflect the state of a task: some tasks may not have been toucher, whereas others could have been partially filled out.